hristinanikpi/tower_of_hanoi/README.md

 ## Solving Time

-In order to determine how well the application performs, we calculated the solving time for different numbers of disks.
+In order to determine how well the application performs, we calculated the average solving time for different numbers of disks rounded to 6 digits.

 |  5 disks  | Recursive Algorithm   | Iterative Algorithm   |
 |------------|:----------:|-----------:|